 Trading in ASX quoted debt securities is conducted between broking firms who act on behalf of their clients, in the same way as for quoted equity securities.
 The trading is conducted electronically via the ASX Trade platform.
 Settlement occurs in the Clearing House Electronic Subregister System (CHESS) where the participants are ASX brokers, specialist third party clearing organisations and approved institutions.

-For more information about the benefits of quoting debt on ASX, download the booklet - "A simple guide to listing debt on ASX".
+For more information about the benefits of quoting debt on ASX, please download the booklet - "A simple guide to listing debt on ASX".